Fix: WMI Provider Host (WmiPrvSE.exe) High CPU Usage On Windows 10

 wmi provider host - 4

 Close the Event Viewer and open the Task Manager.
-Hold the Windows Key and Press R. In the Run Dialog, type taskmgr and click OK.
+Hold the Windows Key and press R. In the Run dialog, type taskmgr and click OK.
 Navigate to the Services tab and look for the service that has the same Process ID (PID) as the number(s) that followed the ClientProcessID term.

 2015-12-11_120924

-The service that has the corresponding Process ID is the culprit, so once you find it, immediately disable it and then go to Control Panel > Programs & Features and uninstall the program that the culprit service was for.
+The service that has the corresponding Process ID is the culprit, so once you find it, immediately disable it and then go to Control Panel > Programs & Features and uninstall the program that the culprit service was associated with.
 Once the program has been uninstalled, WMI Provider Host should go back to using an extremely minimal amount of CPU.

-Setting the WMI service to Demand
+Set the WMI Service to Demand

 1. Search for Command Prompt and click “Run as administrator”.